Ishmael in Islam: Prophetic career

-Genealogy and association with Arabs
+Genealogy: forefather of the Arabs

 Ishmael's place as the "founder of the Arabs" was first stated by Josephus.
 As Islam became established, the figure Ishmael and those descended from him, the Ishmaelites, became connected, and often equated, with the term Arab in early Jewish and Christian literature.
 Before Islam developed as a religion, Ishmael was depicted in many ways, but after its establishment, Ishmael was almost always seen in a negative light in Jewish and Christian texts, as he becomes the symbol for the "other" in these religions.
 As the Islamic community became more powerful, some Jewish midrash about Ishmael was modified so that he was portrayed more negatively in order to challenge the Islamic view that Ishmael, and thus the Muslims, were the favoured descendants of Abraham.
 This became the genealogy according to Jewish sources and the Bible, in contrast with the genealogy of Arabs according to Muslims.
 The development of Islam created pressure for Islam to be somehow different from Judaism and Christianity, and accordingly, Ishmael's lineage to Arabs was stressed.

 Today, some Christians believe that God fulfills his promises to Ishmael today by blessing the Arab nations with oil and political strength.
 In pre-Islamic times, there were three distinct groups of Arabs- the Ba'ida, Ariba, and Musta'riba.
 The Ba'ida were the "legendary Arabs of the past," while the Ariba were the "Southern Arabs."
 Ishmael's descendants became the Northern Arabs known as the Musta'riba or the "Arabized Arabs."
 The Musta'riba were described as Arabized since it is believed Ishmael learned Arabic when he moved to Mecca and married into the Arabic tribe of Jurhum.
 Ishmael's line is then traced from his son Kedar, then down through to Adnan, then to the Musta'riba, to the Quraysh.
 In this manner, Muhammad's ancestry leads back to Ishmael, joining "original biblical ancestry of Abraham with a distinctively Arab afinal stock," and connecting Muhammad with Mecca and the Kaaba.